apicraftsf/hackathon2016/README.md

 ## Wi-fi

 GitHub has generously provided our venue and wi-fi.
-You can access it on the `GitHub Guest` network and using the password `ocotocat11`.
+You can access it with:

+* Network: `GitHub Guest`
+* Password: `ocotocat11`.

 ## Slack